 Best for:

-Rime is purpose-built for real-time Voice AI.
-When your application switches between languages mid-conversation or needs the absolute lowest latency, Rime delivers.
+Rime is useful when your application switches between languages mid-conversation.
 The code-switching capability is particularly valuable for multilingual markets where customers naturally mix languages.

 Best for: